3 Min ReadMarch 27, 2025

 According to the latest CDK Friction Points Study, most car shoppers (between 62% and 79%, depending on the age group) are still going to the dealership to complete all the steps of purchasing a vehicle.
 However, one-third of the 1,300 surveyed car buyers said they started their purchase journey online before heading to a store, and a few even completed the entire transaction without setting foot in a dealership.

-Consumers Often Use the Dealer Site to Find Their Next Vehicle
+Consumers Often Use the Dealer Site To Find Their Next Vehicle

 It’s become second nature for car shoppers to research vehicles online.
 When it comes to zeroing in on the one they want, 15% of those in our survey said they selected their vehicle online, while another 31% indicated they made the decision after seeing the model on the site and in person.